-Back in university just about five years ago, one of my classes played the YouTube clip The Story of Stuff by Annie Leonard at the Story of Stuff Project.
+Back in university a few years ago, one of my classes played the YouTube clip The Story of Stuff by Annie Leonard at the Story of Stuff Project.
 This 20 minute film was probably the most influential thing that set the ball rolling because it made sense of this larger society we are trapped in: consumerism.
 I have since watched many of their subsequent clips and follow their Facebook page.
 They encompass so much of what this movement is about.

 Wandering through Kikki K one day, a popular stationery and organisational shop in Australia, I came across a book called Paper Flow by MaryAnne Bennie and Brigitte Hinneberg.
 As I slowly got my stuff together, this idea of reducing paper got me inspired.
 Following their tips, within months I had organised my important papers into a system and began sorting and tossing loads more.
 I gave my copy to a friend recently and it helped her too.
 Highly recommended book.

-Tiny Houses are small homes that are purpose built usually by hand by their owners in a deliberate attempt to build a small, liveable and cheap home (often on wheels) with the aim to either save/eradicate rent money for a while, or reduce or eradicate debt and costs like mortgages and utility bills to cut themselves off from the ‘system’.
+Most people have heard of tiny houses by now, they are so commonly mentioned in the media and social media.
+Tiny Houses are small homes that are purpose built usually by hand by their owners, or increasingly, specialist builders, in a deliberate attempt to build a small, liveable and cheap home (often on wheels) with the aim to either save/eradicate rent money for a while, or reduce or eradicate debt and costs like mortgages and utility bills to cut themselves ‘off the grid’.
 They wish to be more connected with their community, environment, their truest passions and remove themselves from the pressure of the rat race.
 Many Tiny House dreamers or owners are students, young people, divorcees, retirees, and the occasional family.

 From the Minimalists I learned about Joshua Becker, a family guy who runs the blog Becoming Minimalist.